Estate Planning & Probate

 The most common estate planning failure is not the absence of a will.
 It is a will that was drafted carefully while account titles, beneficiary designations, TOD instructions, and jointly held assets were never coordinated with it.
 A will controls only the assets that actually pass through the estate.
 If most of the wealth passes by beneficiary designation or survivorship, the will may govern far less than the family assumes.

 A complete review means listing every account, every titled asset, and every beneficiary designation and making sure each one matches the current plan.
+That review should also confirm that a power of attorney is in place so that someone has authority to manage these accounts if the owner becomes incapacitated.
 Without that coordination, the law of account registration and beneficiary designation may control more than the will you thought governed everything.

 Does a TOD or POD account avoid Pennsylvania inheritance tax?